79jke/79jke.github.io/_posts/2019-5-5-BitSniff.md

 title: Introducing BitSniff
 ---

-Today myself and [Michael Maltsev](https://m417z.com/) release **BitSniff** - a tool for detecting Bitcoin-related communications in encrypted traffic.
-You can check our [interactive demo](https://m417z.com/bitsniff/) or clone the [GitHub repo](https://github.com/m417z/bitsniff) to use it.
+On September 5th-6th, during the Bitcoin emBassy Hackathon, myself and Michael Maltsev developed **BitSniff** - a tool for detecting Bitcoin-related communications in encrypted traffic.
+Today we release an updated, stable version of it.
+You can check the [interactive demo](https://m417z.com/bitsniff/) or clone the [GitHub repo](https://github.com/m417z/bitsniff) to use it yourself.
 The following is the project write-up, focused on motivation and methodology.

 ## Motivation